rex-makusia/devpollinate/content/_index.md

 Explore some of my key projects that highlight automation, integration, and infrastructure as code:

 - **🔹 Continuous Delivery for Puppet** – Streamlining infrastructure deployments with automated pipelines.
-- **🔹 Postilion Host Rebuild Automation** – Enhancing resilience and reducing downtime in financial transaction systems.
+- **🔹 Postilion Host Cloning Automation** – Automating replication of transaction processing environments to improve scalability and disaster recovery.

 [View all projects →](/projects/)